How Much Sleep Do I Need? A Complete Guide by Age

 Caffeine has a half-life of approximately 5-6 hours, meaning half the caffeine from your afternoon coffee is still in your system 5-6 hours later.
 A quarter of it remains after 10-12 hours.
 For most adults, the general guideline is to stop consuming caffeine at least 8 hours before bedtime.
 If you go to bed at 10 PM, your last coffee should be before 2 PM.

-People vary in how quickly they metabolize caffeine based on genetics, age, and liver function.
-If you suspect caffeine is affecting your sleep even when consumed early in the day, try our Caffeine Calculator to track how much is still in your system at bedtime.
+Some people metabolize caffeine fast (lucky them) and some people are still wired from a morning cup at midnight.
+It's genetic.
+If you suspect caffeine is the problem even when you cut it off early, try our Caffeine Calculator to track how much is still in your system at bedtime.

 Signs You Are Not Getting Enough Sleep